NukolLodda/Flopcraft/README.md

 <br>
 <br>
-To all the girls, gays, and theys of Floptok and Potaxies de Corazón here to partake in the Modussy Clitmas Special 🎄👄🎄, you may partake in this festive event <a href="https://forms.gle/ekaPTXRGEACPMSxH6">here.</a>
+To all the girls, gays, and theys of Floptok and Potaxies de Corazón here to partake in the Modussy Clitmas Special 🎄👄🎄, Click <a href="https://forms.gle/ekaPTXRGEACPMSxH6">here</a> to partake in the festivities.
 <br>
 <br>
 <a href="https://www.tiktok.com/@nukollodda/video/7204148779816160554">Here</a> is a short introduction video to Modussy